marisusis/marisusis/README.md

 ## Some of my projects

 - **Mirror**: a low-latency, gaming-performance, accelerated headless remote desktop solution built on QUIC and Linux.
 Work-in-progress, will open source once end-to-end prototype with headless Linux host is functional.

-  **Demo:** Streaming a MacOS host to an iOS client.
-Used Claude Opus 5 to scaffold the iOS-specific code based on my desktop client implementation (only had my one laptop at the time of recording).
-The same `wgpu` pipeline and networking code is used, but we render to a `SurfaceTargetUnsafe::CoreAnimationLayer`.
-[Find the demo video here.](https://usis.dev)
+[Demo video here.](https://usis.dev)

 - **sdr-scraper**: async Rust collector recording from 50+ simultaneous WebSocket software-defined-radio endpoints (`tokio`, `tokio-tungstenite`). [repo](https://github.com/marisusis/sdr-scraper)
 - **HC37 NOR flash driver for OpenOCD**: implemented a flash backend in OpenOCD for the chip in an off-the-shelf HF radio, enabling firmware extraction and reverse engineering.
 (C, OpenOCD, gdb)